-- 22. The only evidence that might suggest a flaw in Petitioner's moral character is his admitted use of drugs which ended approximately four years before he began his employment as a correctional officer in 1987. - 23.
-Under Rule 11B-27.0011(2), Florida Administrative Code, unlawful use of drugs conclusively establishes than an applicant is not of good moral character if the unlawful use of drugs is "at a time proximate to" the application for certification or appointment.
+- 23. The only evidence that suggests a flaw in Petitioner's moral character is his admitted use of drugs before he began his employment as a correctional officer in 1985. - 24.
+Under Rule 11B-27.0011(2), Florida Administrative Code, unlawful use of drugs conclusively establishes that an applicant is not of good moral character if the unlawful use of drugs is "at a time proximate to" the application for certification or appointment.
 "Proximate" is defined as immediate, nearest or direct in relationship.
-Black's Law Dictionary, Fifth Edition, 1979, page 1103.
-The use of drugs some 4 years prior to his employment is not at a time proximate to the employment or the application for certification and does not conclusively establish that Petitioner is not of good moral character. - 24.
-The unlawful use of drugs at a time remote from and not proximate to the application or employment may or may not conclusively establish a lack of good moral character under Rule 11B-27.0011(2), Florida Administrative Code, depending on the type of drug used, the frequency of the use, and the age of the applicant at the time of the use.
-The use of the drugs by Petitioner was too isolated and too remote to base a conclusion that the Petitioner does not have good moral character.
-This is particularly true in view of the very strong evidence of Petitioner's good moral character. - 25.
+Black's Law Dictionary, Fifth Edition, 1979, page 110.
+The use of cocaine, THC and LSD some 11 years prior to his employment were not at a time proximate to the employment or the application for certification and do not conclusively establish that Petitioner is not of good moral. - 25.
+The unlawful use of drugs at a time remote from an not proximate to the application or employment may or may not conclusively establish a lack of good moral character under Rule 11B-27.0011(2), Florida Administrative Code, depending on the type of drug used, the frequency of the use, and the age of the applicant at the time of the use.
+If only the type of the drugs used by Petitioner and the frequency of the use of those drugs were considered, it could be conclusively established under Rule 11B-27.0011(2), Florida Administrative Code, that Petitioner lacked good moral character.
+No one condones the usage of those killer drugs.
+The rule, however, also provides for consideration of the age of the applicant at the time of the use.
+It is clear that Petitioner's drug use came at a time when he was being heavily influenced by other high school dropouts in Liberty City and Overtown.
+Petitioner has shown considerable moral character in bettering himself through military service and through education and in turning his back on drugs. - 26.
+The Petitioner has made a prima facie showing of good moral character, which Respondent has failed to rebut or contradict. - 27.
 The overwhelming evidence presented by this record is that Petitioner possesses all the qualifications for certification as a correctional officer, including the qualification of good moral character.